wp-plugins/wpchandra-fb-like-box-widgets/readme.txt

 Using Facebook like box widgets easy and quick in your blog.
 This Plugin support you to customize facebook like box in easy way.

+Facebook Like Box Widget.
+Facebook Like Box Widget is a social plugin that enables Facebook Page owners to attract and gain Likes & Recommendation Comments from their own website.

 == Installation ==

 This section describes how to install the plugin and get it working.